Improvised Explosives: TATP, ANFO, Urea Nitrate and Modern IEDs

 ANFO is the standard bulk commercial explosive for open-cut mining, quarrying, and hard-rock tunnelling worldwide.
 It is manufactured by mixing ammonium nitrate prills (Agricultural grade AN has a purity of 32-35% N; Technical grade AN used for explosives has purity above 99%) with fuel oil at the blast site.
 In the US, ANFO is regulated under 27 CFR Part 55 (the ATF federal explosives regulations) as a blasting agent (UN 1.5, requiring a booster explosive or detonator for initiation).
 In Australia, the National Safety Council of Australia's Mining Safety guidance and state-level Dangerous Goods regulations govern ANFO.
 In India, the Explosive Rules 2008 classify AN-fuel oil mixtures in Category A.

-The Beirut port explosion of 4 August 2020 (218 killed, 6,000 injured, the largest non-nuclear explosion in the 21st century by energy release) involved the detonation of approximately 2,750 tonnes of ammonium nitrate that had been confiscated from the abandoned cargo ship MV Rhosus in 2013 and stored in Warehouse 12 of the Port of Beirut.
+The Beirut port explosion of 4 August 2020 (218 killed, approximately 7,000 injured, the largest non-nuclear explosion in the 21st century by energy release) involved the detonation of approximately 2,750 tonnes of ammonium nitrate that had been confiscated from the abandoned cargo ship MV Rhosus in 2013 and stored in Warehouse 12 of the Port of Beirut.
 The detonation was initiated by fire spreading from welding operations on the warehouse.
 Lebanese forensic and international assistance teams (including French IRCGN forensic scientists) conducted post-blast analysis.
-The scale of the blast (estimated 2.2 kilotons TNT equivalent) and the remote sensing data (satellite imagery, seismic records, acoustic data) confirmed the detonation of a secondary explosive at a mass consistent with the stored ammonium nitrate quantity.
+The scale of the blast (estimated 0.8 to 1.1 kilotons TNT equivalent based on seismic and remote sensing analyses) and the remote sensing data (satellite imagery, seismic records, acoustic data) confirmed the detonation of a secondary explosive at a mass consistent with the stored ammonium nitrate quantity.

 Urea nitrate is formed by the reaction of urea (CO(NH2)2) with nitric acid (HNO3) in a simple acid-base neutralisation: